Action of 31 May 1762: Action

 The British soon took possession; only then did they realize this was no ordinary frigate as they discovered the riches on board.
-Hermione had been bound for Cadiz with a cargo of bags of dollars, gold coin, ingots of gold and silver, cocoa, and blocks of tin.
+Hermione had been bound for Cádiz with a cargo of bags of dollars, gold coin, ingots of gold and silver, cocoa, and blocks of tin.

-Her captors took Hermione into Gibraltar, and she was eventually condemned as a prize, with her contents, hull, and fittings valued at £519,705 10s 0d, approximately £ at today's prices.
-Pownoll and Sawyer each received captain's shares of the prize money of £64,872, approximately £ at today's prices.
+Her captors took Hermione into Gibraltar.
+She was eventually condemned as a prize, with her contents, hull, and fittings valued at £519,705 10s 0d, approximately £ at today's prices.
+Pownoll and Sawyer each received a captain's share of the prize money of £64,872, approximately £ at today's prices.
 Ordinary seamen received £480 each, equivalent to thirty years' wages.
 The prize award is still a record.

 Consequences

 Sawyer and Pownoll were now suddenly extremely wealthy.
 Pownoll used his money to buy the Sharpham estate at Ashprington, and to build a large house there designed by Robert Taylor and with gardens designed by Capability Brown.
 It was about this time that he commissioned a portrait from Sir Joshua Reynolds.

-In contrast, on returning to Spain, Zableta was tried in a court-martial held aboard the Guerrero in the port of Cadiz and sentenced to death.
-He was later pardoned by Charles III of Spain and instead, dismissed from the Navy and served ten years in prison despite an appeal for his release and an offer to fund construction of a frigate to replace the lost vessel.
-Morales de los Rios was suspended for two years, during which he served in Xebecs.
-Another officer, Lieutenant Lucas Galves, was suspended for one year.
+In contrast, on returning to Spain, Zabaleta was tried in a court-martial held aboard Guerrero in the port of Cádiz and sentenced to death.
+He was later pardoned by Charles III of Spain and instead dismissed from the Spanish navy and imprisoned for ten years despite Zabaleta making an appeal for his release and an offer to fund the construction of a frigate to replace the lost vessel.
+Morales was suspended for two years, during which he served in xebecs.
+Another officer of Hermione, Lieutenant Lucas Galves, was suspended for one year.